SichangHe/BetterTouchTool-SLite-Preset/README.md

 6. Move right a space.
 Switch to the "Desktop" to the right of the current shown one.

+7. Greyscale mode.*(new)*

-7. Mute speaker.
+8. Mute speaker.
 From GoldenChaos.

-8. Close window below cursor.
+9. Close window below cursor.

-9. Empty trash.
+10. Empty trash.

-10. Quit app below cursor.
+11. Quit app below cursor.

-**Installation**
+## Installation

 This part focuses on how to install SLite.